gaperton/Type-R/docsource/06_API_by_feature/01_Aggregation_tree.md

-Records can have attributes holding other Records and Collections, forming indefinitely nested data structures of arbitrary complexity.
+Record's attributes can hold other Records and Collections, forming indefinitely nested data structures of arbitrary complexity.
-To create nested record or collection you should just mention its type in attribute's type annotation.
+To create nested record or collection you should just mention its constructor function in attribute's definition.

 ```javascript
 import { Record } from 'type-r'